Andrew Griffith

-Andrew John Griffith (born 23 February 1971) is a British Conservative Party politician and former senior media executive who has been Shadow Secretary of State for Business and Trade since November 2024 and Member of Parliament (MP) for Arundel and South Downs since 2019.
+Andrew John Griffith (born 23 February 1971) is a British politician and former senior media executive who has served as Shadow Chancellor of the Exchequer since 2026.
+A member of the Conservative Party, he has been the Member of Parliament (MP) for Arundel and South Downs since 2019.

-He was Shadow Secretary of State for Science, Innovation and Technology from July to November 2024. and had previously been Minister of State for Science, Research and Innovation from November 2023.
+He was Shadow Secretary of State for Science, Innovation and Technology from July to November 2024, and had previously been Minister of State for Science, Research and Innovation from November 2023.
 He served as Parliamentary Under-Secretary of State for Exports from July 2022 until September 2022, as Director of the Number 10 Policy Unit from February 2022 to July 2022, and as Economic Secretary to the Treasury from 2022 to 2023.
+He was Shadow Secretary of State for Business and Trade from November 2024 until August 2026.

 Prior to becoming a Member of Parliament, Griffith served as the Chief financial officer and Chief operating officer of Sky, as well as Chairman of Just Eat.

 Early life and education

 Andrew Griffith was born on 23 February 1971 in Bexleyheath.
 He grew up in Bromley and attended St Mary & St Joseph's School, a state comprehensive school in Sidcup, with future Shadow Cabinet colleague Gareth Bacon, before studying law at the University of Nottingham from 1989 to 1992.
-He qualified as a chartered accountant in 1996, becoming FCA.
+He qualified as a chartered accountant in 1996.

 Business career

 Griffith first worked for Rothschild & Co and PwC, before joining Sky in 1999 as a financial analyst.
 By 2008, he rose to become Sky's chief financial officer, joining the board of directors, and at the time of his appointment was the youngest financial director amongst the FTSE 100.
 In March 2016 he also took on the role of Sky group chief operating officer.
 During his time in this role, he helped set up a free school in Hounslow named Bolder Academy, with Sky providing funding and exclusive access to its facilities, including coding classes taught by Sky employees.

 When Comcast acquired Sky in 2018, Griffith earned about £17m from the sale of shares.

 In April 2014, Griffith joined the board of Just Eat as a senior non-executive director, a post which he held in combination with his full-time role at Sky.
 In 2017, Just Eat was hit by several challenges, losing its non-executive chairman to poor health, its chief executive officer stepping down and the Competition and Markets Authority reviewing Just Eat's acquisition of competitor Hungryhouse.
 During this period, Griffith took on the role of chairman.

-In 2018, Griffith won The Sunday Times' NED Award for FTSE all-share following his work as senior non-executive director and Chairman at Just Eat.
+In 2018, Griffith won The Sunday Times NED Award for FTSE all-share following his work as senior non-executive director and Chairman at Just Eat.

 He is a Fellow of the Royal Television Society and was co-chairman of its 2017 Cambridge convention.